Free Leaflets

 10) Osteoporosis

 Standard treatment is combinations of calcium and Vitamin D such as Adcal D3.
 This combination gives too much calcium and not nearly enough Vitamin D. In addition, patients are often given bisphosphonates which have some of the most serious adverse effects of any drugs.
 However there is another way.
 What naturally builds bone is Vitamin K2.
 This is now markedly decreasing in our food supply (but can be supplemented).
 Not only does it build bone but it has another bonus.
 It is the only substance that takes calcium out of our arteries.
+Other nutrients are also needed for bone-building.
 See the osteoporosis leaflet for more information (not in alphabetical order).
+Remember fluoride is an often forgotten cause of osteoporosis and acts by weakening bones (even though it increases bone density).

 Medical Pioneers

 Patients with a disease are highly committed to finding a cure and this has led to several important breakthroughs.
 For instance some of the most useful advances in autism have come from doctors who have had autistic children, like Dr Natasha Campbell-McBride (see leaflet on autism).
-Dr Terry Wahl’s successful fight against multiple sclerosis resulted in the Wahl’s protocol (see MS pioneers leaflet) and is another example of how one person’s fight against a disease can benefit many patients with the disease.
+Dr Terry Wahl’s successful fight against multiple sclerosis resulted in the Wahl’s protocol (see Multiple Sclerosis leaflet) and is another example of how one person’s fight against a disease can benefit many patients with the disease.
 Sometimes it is a highly committed doctor that makes all the difference.
-Dr David Unwin has reversed over120 cases of type 2 diabetes in his general practice in Southport by pioneering a low carbohydrate diet.
+Dr David Unwin has reversed over150 cases of type 2 diabetes in his general practice in Southport by pioneering a low carbohydrate diet.
 If all doctors did this there would be 1 million fewer diabetics in the UK.
-Another pioneering doctor is Dr Myhill who discovered that chronic fatigue syndrome is primarily a disease of the mitochondria and for the first time there is hope for people with this illness.
+Another pioneering doctor is Dr Sarah Myhill who discovered that chronic fatigue syndrome is primarily a disease of the mitochondria and for the first time there is hope for people with this illness.
 Another example is Dr Dale Bredesen, a research neurologist, who found a way to reverse early Alzheimer’s disease.
+Dr Joseph Chandy's pioneering work showed that Vitamin B12 deficiency is far commoner than recognised and often undertreated (see leaflet Vitamin B12).
+Chris Woolams has, in my opinion, more knowledge about cancer and both conventional and alternative treatments than anyone else on the planet and has made this invaluable knowledge available to all on his website CancerActive.
 Between one in three on one in four adults in the UK develop metabolic syndrome and can lead to obesity, diabetes and heart disease.
 This is a disease of poor glucose control and the work of Jessie Inchaupse has given us new and practical ways to deal with this (see diabetes leaflet).

 However the problem for patients is that, if it is not a patented drug, these discoveries get none on the publicity and fanfare that comes with pharmaceutical discoveries .
 Typically it can take decades for these discoveries to become accepted (if they become accepted at all) and patients need this information now not later.
 This is where these leaflets can help.